Sterling Highway MP 45–60 Project

 Award Amount: $105,000,000

-Phase 5 includes the western intersection of the new Sterling Highway and the existing Sterling Highway (MP 55–56).
-This was previously part of Phase 4.
+Stage 5 includes the western intersection of the new Sterling Highway and the existing Sterling Highway (MP 55–56).
+This was previously part of Stage 4.
 DOT&PF selected a tight diamond interchange configuration for the design of the western intersection north of the existing highway.
 It will have on- and off-ramps to allow travelers to access the existing highway near Sportsman's Landing.
 In spring 2023, the U.S. Fish and Wildlife Service traded designated wilderness with Cook Inlet Region, Inc., and then sold the necessary right-of-way for the Juneau Creek Alternative to DOT&PF.
 Now that the land purchase is complete, cultural resources survey, clearing, and geotechnical exploration will begin.
-Construction of Phase 5 is anticipated to begin in 2025 and end in 2026 (see figure above).
+Construction of Stage 5 is anticipated to begin in 2029 and end in 2030.

 Designer: DOWL